Words Associated with Me

 - Data-Based Decisions

 “A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.” — Antoine de Saint-Exupery

 My work mission is to strive to collaborate with teammates in order to create seamless learning experiences.
 My learning design mission is to keep learning experiences simple, efficient, and effective.

-I hold a Master of Arts in Information and Learning Technology from University of Colorado Denver, a Graduate Certificate in Instructional Design from the University of Wisconsin-Stout, and a Bachelor of Arts in Psychology from the University of Colorado Boulder.
-My main interests lie in eLearning design and development, effective delivery methods, and encouraging lifelong learning.
+I hold a Master of Arts in Information and Learning Technologies from University of Colorado Denver, a Graduate Certificate in Instructional Design from the University of Wisconsin-Stout, and a Bachelor of Arts in Psychology from the University of Colorado Boulder.
+My main interests lie in eLearning experience design and development, effective delivery methods, and encouraging lifelong learning.

 Path to Instructional Design

 I have always been intrigued by how people learn.
 It is important to understand our cognitive processes and behavioral patterns in order to learn effectively and efficiently.
-This is exactly what Instructional Design is to me.
-I realized learning design was a recurring theme to my work and studies throughout my undergraduate degree and work as a Research Assistant.
-In my Masters level courses, I found myself engulfed in information I was always enthusiastic to learn.
-Now I am dedicated to pursuing Instructional Design until I am seen as a thought leader in the field.
+This is exactly what Instructional and eLearning Design is to me.
+Learning theory was a recurring theme to my work and Masters-level courses where I was submerged in information I was enthusiastic to learn.
+Now I am dedicated to pursuing Instructional and eLearning Design as a career path and lifestyle.